 "There are around over a thousand species of scorpions, of which 25 to 50 have venom that is dangerous to humans.
 OK, fine, but Bond assassins probably use one of the dangerous ones.
 Even then, the adult mortality rate for a sting is around one percent.
 So you'd really need a whole suitcase full of scorpions and for Bond to lay still for you for a bit while they get 100 stings in.
 And if he's being that cooperative, you could honestly just kill him with the suitcase."

-In Real Life, scorpions are mostly shy, retiring arachnids, preferring to stay out of trouble and only using their pincers and stinging tails to subdue prey or defend themselves (some even use them to calm down their uncooperative partners while mating).
+In Real Life, scorpions are mostly shy, retiring arachnids, preferring to stay out of trouble and only using their pincers and stinging tails to subdue prey or defend themselves.

 However, as the above Cracked quote points out, the majority of scorpion stings are not dangerous to humans.
 The Emperor Scorpion, probably the largest and most iconic scorpion species, is frequently seen, despite being one of the least venomous species and are even popular as pets (popular as far as arachnid fans go, anyway).